afa7789/PK_scrambled_eggs/README.md

 A cool way to scramble strings :)

+## Cryptographically speaking

+It's an OTP-inspired Vigenère system using pseudorandom constant-derived keys.

+Obfuscated key derivation from mathematical constants.
+Pseudorandom key stream from irrational constant, seeded with temporal value.

+"A custom cipher system combining one-time-pad principles, deterministic pseudorandom key generation (from mathematical constants), and date-based obfuscation."

+🔐 Obfuscated cipher scheme
+🔢 Key-morphing encoding system
+🔍 Temporal+Mathematical Keyed Cipher
+🎨 Steganographic micro-crypto

 ## CLI Tool for Date-Based Character Shifting

 This CLI tool takes a date, transforms it into a float in the format `0.MONTH-DAY-YEAR`, and uses a natural constant (such as π) to perform character shifting on a given string.
 This can be used to encode secrets in plain text.

 This is just a cipher without a ciphering table it's ciphering by digits of a natural or "custom" constant.

 ## Features